 Our melatonin levels naturally decrease starting in our 30s, which may contribute to sleep disturbances in older adults and negatively impact their quality of life.
 Health conditions, medications, and lifestyle factors can further affect melatonin production.
 That’s why older adults with sleep issues should discuss potential treatments with a healthcare provider, who can weigh the benefits and risks of melatonin supplementation for each individual.

-How Does Melatonin Work in the Body?
+How Melatonin Works in the Body & Brain

 Melatonin interacts with our internal circadian clock, which manages the sleep-wake cycle.
 When you take exogenous melatonin (a supplement), it functions like your body’s own melatonin, boosting overall levels and potentially resetting your circadian rhythm.
 However, effectiveness varies from person to person, depending on factors like dosage, timing, and individual sensitivity.

-How Melatonin Improves Sleep Quality
+How Melatonin Improves Sleep Quality & Duration

 For those who struggle with falling asleep or maintaining a regular sleep schedule, melatonin can help reduce sleep latency – the amount of time it takes to drift off.
 Studies show it’s especially useful for people with circadian rhythm issues like jet lag or shift work disorder, helping the body align its natural sleep-wake cycle more effectively.

-Melatonin for Insomnia and Sleep Disorders
+Melatonin for Insomnia, Jet Lag & Sleep Disorders

 Melatonin isn’t the primary treatment for insomnia, but it can assist with certain sleep disorders, especially those linked to circadian rhythm disruptions, such as delayed sleep phase syndrome.
 By taking melatonin under a doctor’s guidance, individuals can reset their internal clocks, fall asleep earlier, and experience better sleep quality.
 It’s also important to consider lifestyle factors, overall sleep hygiene, and seek medical advice for the best results.